 Use your lids from just about anything to make drawer fresheners.
 I take a lid and place a cotton ball inside that I have sprayed with my favorite scent.
 Then take a piece of old pantyhose and wrap around lid.
 I usually just tie the end in a knot.
 I am sure using glue would look nicer.
 Place lid in drawers, closets, etc.

 I think the laundry detergent caps would make cute hats for snowmen.
 Just turn them over with the open part down and glue on. :)

 Despite technical and amazing toys, small children often like to be involved with making a game themselves.
 They'll learn if you find an old window shade to map out a checkerboard on and have saved enough blue and red (or any two colored) "checkers" from detergent bottle lids.
-Toss the toy into an old pocketbook and put some child in charge of this game, which they well like to take camping, so that they can brag, "We made it ourselves!"

 We have used them as hot water bottles in the winter.